dewynl/msc-ai-capstone-project/docs/dissertation.md

 **4. Prerequisite Sequencing as Critical Gap (Objective 5.2)**: 50% zero-prerequisite-accuracy rate identifies the primary limitation requiring architectural enhancement through topological sorting, prerequisite-aware ranking, or graph neural network integration.

-These findings position the function calling architecture as a viable foundation for educational content automation while clearly delineating the boundary between solved problems (structural reliability, domain generalization) and remaining challenges (pedagogical constraints enforcement, advanced learning objective generation).
+These findings position the markdown generation with index-based selection approach as a viable foundation for educational content automation while clearly delineating the boundary between solved problems (structural reliability through task simplification, domain generalization) and remaining challenges (pedagogical constraints enforcement, prerequisite sequencing).

 ---

 # 7. Learning and Reflection

 This chapter reflects on the learning journey undertaken during this research project, examining both technical insights and methodological lessons.
-The development of the function calling architecture required navigating multiple failures, rethinking fundamental assumptions about neural text generation, and ultimately arriving at an architectural solution that reconciled competing requirements.
+The evolution from function calling exploration (0% success due to UUID generation complexity) to the final markdown generation with index-based selection (100% success through task simplification) required rethinking fundamental assumptions about task formulation and model capabilities.
 This reflection discusses what was learned, what would be done differently, and how the research process shaped both the technical outcomes and personal development.

 ## 7.1 Technical Learning: The Evolution of Understanding